sebastianborr/POWERML-Project-Ablation-Study/README.md

               - CNN+LSTM            - BiLSTM
               - Transformers

-The results for a first ablation study are included both in PDF format in the ./PDFOutput directory and in .csv forma0 in ./csvOutput.
+The results for a first ablation study are included both in PDF format and for Latex, in the ./PDFOutput directory and in .csv forma0 in ./csvOutput.

 In addition, the results of different executions of some of the models selected as the best and their comparison with the real results are included.